Heath Hitler

-Isidore Heath Hitler (born 1973), formerly Isidore Heath Campbell, sometimes called Nazi dad, is an American white supremacist and self-described Neo-Nazi who attracted national media attention in December 2008 after the ShopRite in Greenwich Township, New Jersey, refused to make a cake celebrating his son Adolf Hitler Campbell's third birthday.
-A Walmart in Nazareth, Pennsylvania, later baked and inscribed the cake.
+Isidore Heath Hitler (né Campbell; born 1973), sometimes called Nazi Dad, is an American white supremacist and self-described Neo-Nazi who attracted national media attention in December 2008 after the ShopRite in Greenwich Township, New Jersey, refused to make a cake celebrating his son Adolf Hitler Campbell's third birthday.
+A Walmart in Nazareth, Pennsylvania later baked and inscribed the cake.
 Hitler (then known as Heath Campbell) was featured in a documentary, Meet the Hitlers.
 He is also founder and leader of the pro-Nazi group Hitler's Order.